 Cut, Interface and Construct

 Once I cut out all the pieces, I made an interfacing sampler to decide what interfacing best supported the shoulder supports, cuffs and the front band.
-My favorite of the 3 I tried was the French Fuse, so I cut those pieces in French Fuse and applied them to the corresponding pieces.
-The doubled fabric was sufficient for the hem so I did not put any interfacing there.
+My favorite of the three I tried was the French Fuse, so I cut those pieces in French Fuse and applied them to the corresponding pieces.
+The doubled fabric was sufficient for the hem, so I did not put any interfacing there.

-This fun jacket will be more important in my wardrobe in the spring, but for now its a timely Expo booth sample since it features the pantone colors of the year, grey and yellow.
+This fun jacket will be more important in my wardrobe in the spring, but for now its a timely expo booth sample since it features the Pantone colors of the year, grey and yellow.
 And, I already have a stretch silk yellow top that matches perfectly!

-Make one for Yourself
+Make One for Yourself